henroFall/oscar2/README.md

-# oscar2 with the optional Desktop Experience for the Kitchen
+# Oscar2 & the optional Desktop Experience for the Kitchen
 *"Oscar automatically adds things to your grocery list when you run out.
 You just scan the item's barcode on its way into the trash." -danslimmon*